hrishim/llvl_prog1_book/src/c_exercises.md

 1. Initialize count to zero
 2. Some kind of loop start.
 Determine what should be the loop termination condition?
      Hint: Unisgned bit has 32 bits
-3. Keep left shifting the provided integer value by '1'
+3. Keep left-shifting the integer value by '1'
-4. Check if the leftmost bit is '1' or '0'
-     Hint: Which logical operation can be used for this?
-You can refer to "Logical operations" section in section 6.2
+4. Check if the leftmost bit is '1' or '0'.
+Which logical operation can be used for this check?
+You can refer to "Logical operations" in section 6.2
 5. Increment the count value if the leftmost bit is '0' and go to start of the loop started in step 2
 6. Exit the loop if the the leftmost bit is '1'
 7. Return the count value

 A sample implementation of the above pseudo code is available in count_leading_zeros_solution.c file.
+Like always, try to write the program yourself before looking at the solution.

 To compile and run:
 ```
+DIRECTORY: exercises/c_functions/
 COMPILE_COMMAND: make count_leading_zeros_solution.elf
 RUN_COMMAND: make run
 ```